A room rate must include mandatory hotel fees to be honest.

-- The AHLA cannot show me one consumer who likes paying for something they do not use.
+- American Hotel and Lodging Association cannot show one consumer who likes paying for something they do not use.

-- The AHLA cannot produce one consumer who feels that advertising a room rate of $100 when the real cost is $130 is honest.
+- They cannot produce one consumer who feels that advertising a room rate of $100 when the real cost is $130 is honest.